Discover Kendal: The Cultural Capital of Cumbria

 Explore Kendal’s Fascinating History

-Among the many organised attractions are the Abbot Hall Art Gallery, the Museum of Lakeland Life and Industry, the Quaker Tapestry and Kendal Museum, but just a simple stroll around the town’s fascinating nooks and crannies will unveil much of its history.
+The organised attractions, including the Abbot Hall Art Gallery, the Museum of Lakeland Life and Industry, the Quaker Tapestry, and the Kendal Museum, offer rich cultural experiences.
+However, a simple walk through Kendal’s intriguing nooks and crannies also reveals much of the town’s history.

-The town centre is characterised by ginnels and yards between the buildings of the main thoroughfares – hidden spaces where merchants and craftsmen once plied their trades.
-Some of the most interesting buildings include the seventeenth-century Sandes Hospital, built as almshouses for widows and a school, and the fourteenth-century Castle Dairy, Kendal’s oldest inhabited building.
-At this time, Kendal was the centre of the area’s woollen trade, with workers from as far afield as Cartmel and Grasmere preparing cloth for its bustling markets.
+Ginnels and yards mark the town centre, tucked between the buildings of Kendal’s main thoroughfares.
+These hidden spaces once buzzed with merchants and craftsmen.
+Notable structures like the seventeenth-century Sandes Hospital, established initially as almshouses for widows and a school, and the fourteenth-century Castle Dairy, the oldest inhabited building in Kendal, testify to the town’s architectural heritage.
+During this era, Kendal thrived as the heart of the local woollen trade, drawing workers from places as distant as Cartmel and Grasmere to prepare cloth for its lively markets.

-The River Kent, around which the town was built, is one of the fastest flowing rivers in England, making it ideal for powering mills.
-The last watermill along the Kent – a snuff mill on the outskirts of Kendal – closed as recently as 1991.
+The River Kent, the foundation around which Kendal was built, ranks among England’s fastest-flowing rivers, making it perfect for driving mills.
+The final watermill operating along the Kent, a snuff mill on Kendal’s outskirts, ceased operations as recently as 1991.

 Discover Kendal’s Landmarks